vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 (in E. I. VII p.
 26 at p.
 40).
 34 -A very high officer, somewhat like a Governor of a

 province.
 Vide Damodarpur plate of Kumāragupta I in the Gupta year 125 (i. e.
 443-44 A. D.) whore an uparika is said to have been selected by Emperor Kumāragupta to govern Puṇdravardhanabhukti and where the uparika is said to have appointed the kumārāmātya Vetravarman to govern the distriot (visaya) of Kotivarṣa (E. I. XV p.
 130).
 He is sometimes styled mahāraja and rājaputra.
 Vide also Gupta Inscriptions pp. 213, 216, the Bhagalpur plate of Nārāyaṇapāla (I. A. 15 p.
 304 at p.
 306), the Banskhera plate of Harsa ( E. I. IV p.
 208 at p.
 211) where uparika occurs after 'kumāramatya' and before 'viṣayapati'.
-Visvarūpa on Yaj.
+Viśvarūpa on Yaj.
 I 307 quotes a prose passage from

 II ] .